 While more alternative materials are popping up, organic cotton remains a reliable option for those who value style alongside sustainability.

 In an industry that often wrestles with the environmental and social implications of its choices, we, at POMP, have always wanted to be a brand that’s better for people and planet.
 Our dedication is present in every piece, from our Sustainable Essentials to the #ShowYourStripes Collaboration.
-Each garment is made using GOTS-certified organic cotton.
+Each garment is made using certified organic cotton.

 And if you’d like to see what other positive initiatives we have going on, head on over here.